mszegedy/plea/story/ch-6.md

 "We'll have to forage," said Tosha seriously.

-"Oh, yeah, can I hug you?"
+"Oh, yeah, unrelated, can I hug you?"

 "Not unless it's an emergency."
 Tosha didn't have anything against physical contact in principle, but still didn't enjoy the feeling of it.